 Hence, at least cover them from cold winds and put something on them to keep them warm.
 Cover them with blankets or warm clothes.
 Especially, cover their head.
 If their clothes are wet, you should remove them.

 Give them a warm dry environment.

 Keep everything cold away from them.
 Hence if they are lying on the cold ground, place a blanket underneath them.

-You should also keep a check on their breathing patterns.
+You should also keep a check on their breathing patterns and heart rate.
 If their breathing seems extremely low, then you can perform CPR only if you are trained to do so.